If you organise events or rehearsals you will almost certainly need public liability insurance to protect your members and the general public.

 The package is tailor made to cover your rehearsals and events and protect your trustees, members and the general public against adverse incidents that arise from your activities and for which your organisation is found liable.

-The basic ‘Bronze’ package includes Public liability, Employers' liability, Trustee indemnity (for registered charities), Money and Products liability.
+The basic ‘Bronze’ package includes Public liability, Employers' liability, Trustee indemnity, Money and Products liability.

 Or you can opt for ‘Silver’ or ‘Gold’, adding various levels of insurance for property owned, hired or loaned to your group; and to insure yourself against cancellation or abandonment of an event.

 The standard covers can also be extended, if you need higher levels, and other types of insurance, such as buildings and travel, can also be provided for you at competitive prices.